 Session lifecycle

-What happens when a region’s worker pool is exhausted.
+What happens when a region’s worker pool is full.